linpengcheng/PurefunctionPipelineDataflow/README.md

       which is better than each component managing its own state.
       - Warehouse: An atom state that includes all UI components, similar to "a data structure" of Alan Perlis.
       - Workshop: individual components, similar to "100 functions" of Alan Perlis.

-#### Information System Integration Model

-  Many large enterprises have independent information systems produced by different manufacturers and need to integrate and integrate.

-  - Workshop: individual subsystems
-  - Warehouse: The information system integration layer acts as a individual system.
-    - A unified abstraction layer (virtual database, virtual data warehouse) of enterprise global data, external data requests of any subsystem are requested from this system without knowing from that subsystem.
-      Achieve the unity of the global system.
-    - The middle layer and data routing of system interconnection.
-    - Isolation change: When one subsystem changes, it does not cause chain changes of other subsystems.
-    - Putting the complexity in one place is better than putting it in all places.
-    - The subsystems are guaranteed independence, and the simplicity of each subsystem is realized.
-    - Ultimately, the simplicity and unity of the global system is achieved.
-  - Extended case
-    - The OS provides a large number of APIs for developers to use, but if the OS API changes may be more frequent, such as adding methods or variables, but previously developed applications are likely to use the old OS API.
-      Solution: Develop directly a version compatibility layer independently, and freely develop the OS.
-      - Warehouse: individual version compatibility layer
-      - Workshop: OS, applications, programming languages, etc.
-    - Intel's CPU starts with Pentium, the kernel switches to RISC, and the external CISC compatibility layer
-    - Microsoft's Windows 95/NT system also supports DOS and Windows 3.1 applications with a separate compatibility layer.
-    - Apple's Mac OS X uses an independent compatibility layer to support legacy applications of System OS.
-    - The integration layer is similar to an e-commerce platform (warehouse), and a shop (subsystem) is similar to a workshop, but each shop (or consumer) only needs to conduct purchase and sales activities and exchanges through the e-commerce platform.There is no need for direct communication or Pay attention to the details of how the product (data) is formed or circulated.

-#### The Next-generation Microkernel Architecture

-  - Warehouse: Core system
-  - Workshop:  Plug-in modules
-  - Product: Message, Data

-#### Computer Model

-  The model uses memory as the core, not the CPU.

-  - Warehouse: Memory
-  - Workshop: CPU, graphics card, sound card, etc.
-  - Standardized data: data transmitted between hardware that conforms to industry standard interfaces
-  - Acceptance: Motherboard with standardized interfaces such as PCI, SATA, USB, etc.
-  - External standardized data: hard disk, flash drive, etc.

 #### The unification of single-threaded and multi-threaded and asynchronous and distributed

   "Fire-and-Forget" is a guidance bullet with independent guidance capability.
 It does not need external support,